Renting Homes Wales: inventories

-When letting out your property, it is best practice to conduct a landlord inventory to avoid confusion and misunderstandings between you and your tenant about what items were in the property or the condition of the property at the start of the tenancy.
+When letting out your property, it is best practice to conduct a landlord inventory to avoid confusion and misunderstandings between you and your contract-holders about what items were in the property or the condition of the property at the start of the contract.
 The landlord inventories will make it clear from the start for all involved who is responsible for which aspects of the landlord inventory.

 Our chosen partners provide you with a range of options for producing inventories for your properties.